RafaGago/ssc/readme.md

 show as segfaults.
 This is done on the "ssc_add_fiber" function through the cfg parameter.

-Remember that each fiber that doesn't read the input queue must periodically release the input messages manually through the "ssc_drop_all_input" call to mark them as used and allow resource deallocation.
+The group input queue (simulator to simulation) is reference counted, so fibers that don't read/consume the input queue periodically block the input queue resource deallocation.
+A produce-only fiber should either mark itself as produce-only through the "ssc_set_fiber_as_produce_only" call or periodically call "ssc_drop_all_input".

 Every fiber has its own time (which can be above real time), so if you are modifying global data from many fibers time coherency is lost, one fiber can see modifications done in "the future" from another fiber.
-To solve this there already is an unexposed parameter "max_look_ahead_time_us" in each group scheduler.
-TODO: move the "max_look_ahead_time_us" to be by fiber.
+The lookahead feature can be disabled through the "ssc_set_fiber_as_real_time" call.

 Current status
 ==============